Kicking it on Arizona's Route 66

 Driving Distances & Times:

-Hundreds of books have described Route 66, but Jim Hinckley, a native historian and long-time resident of Kingman, wrote some of the best books. jimhinckleysamerica.com (Disclosure, I shot images for two of his books).
+Hundreds of books have described Route 66, but Jim Hinckley, a native historian and longtime resident of Kingman, wrote some of the best books.
+Find them at jimhinckleysamerica.com (Full disclosure, I shot images for two of his books).